 There are several other very fascinating stories at the cemetery like mass graves fromthe epidemics that ran rampant through the camps to a Madame buried with the likes of Bill and Jane in a place of high regard.
 I can’t go into them all here but really recommend that you check this place out.

 The town is an interesting combination of old historic brick buildings from the 1800’s and brand new slot machines.
-The outside of main strip still feels like it should have hitching posts at some places while the insides have all the bells and flashing lights of the newest high tech Vegas casino.
+The outside of main strip still feels like it should have hitching posts at some places.
+Conversely, the insides have all the bells and flashing lights of the newest high tech Vegas casino.
 Some of the historic buildings, like the Franklin hotel look like time hasn’t touched them.

 The town founder, W. E. Adams, original house has been preserved and is now a museum.